enemonsieur/offis_repo/PROJECTS/OFFIS/220624_1 ECG EEG and Eye Tracking.md

 # Preprocessing

 ![[stress detection using ECG and EMG#^bb94e6]]
-=>To pick up the signals from the ECG, namly the R peaks, we use a bandpass filter.
+=>To pick up the signals from the ECG, namly the R peaks, we use a 5-15 Hz bandpass filter.
 For the RR interals, we use the Pan-Tompkins peak detection algo.
 - We can divide the filtered ECG signales into 60s frames [[@pourmohammadiStressDetectionUsing2020]]

 "Data preparation and analysis were performed using Mathworks MATLAB 2019a and the HRV Tool [58] for ECG data and SMIs BeGaze for eye-tracking data.
 IBM SPSS 25 was used for statistical analysis." [[@blasingInfluenceIncreasingTask2021]]